How much do you know about ASTC-member benefits? Are you responsible for onboarding new employees?

 - updating and organizing your organization’s staff roster so new staff can start connecting right away

 - applying for ASTC award programs and fellow opportunities

 - accessing the ASTC job bank and posting job openings

 - searching the ASTC member directory and marketplace

 - ASTC membership structure and types of membership.

 This webinar was designed for all levels of science center and museum professionals, especially HR professionals and administrative managers, division and department heads, visitor/guest experience managers, membership managers, and those responsible for onboarding new team members.

-Registration included a link to an archived recording of the webinar, so even if you can’t participate in the live event with your peers from around the world, you will receive access to its recording, which your and your colleagues can watch when you wish.
+Registration included a link to an archived recording of the webinar, so even if registrants couldn’t participate in the live event with their peers from around the world, they received access to its recording, which they and their colleagues can now watch when they wish.